Pepperdine Editorial Style Frequently Asked Questions

 Why lowercase in these situations?
 Especially the former example?

 These are examples of formal prose, written from an objective point of view.
 In good prose practice when introducing a person into the narrative, you give the subject's full name and full functional or professional title relevant to your premises in writing the story to inform the reader why they are appearing.
-"Gavin Newsom" is capitalized because it is his proper name.
-"Lieutenant governor" is being mentioned not as part of his name but as generic information as to what job or role he has.
+"Eleni Kounalakis" is capitalized because it is her proper name.
+"Lieutenant governor" is being mentioned not as part of her name but as generic information as to what job or role she has.
 The term "lieutenant governor" is not a proper noun unto itself.

 Once a subject's full name and role has been articulated, the writer need only use the subject's last name in subsequent reference to be clear.
 Reiterations of longer subsequent forms can be used for additional clarity or marketing or rhetorical emphasis, but those would be editorial choices, not style requirements.